Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Interaction Effects at Integer Fillings

 \subsection{From Quantum Hall Ferromagnetism to TBG:}

 Let us briefly review some basic facts of quantum Hall ferromagnetism (an excellent reference for the following discussion is Girvin's Les-Houches Lecture Notes \cite{Girvin-LesHouchesNotes}).
 The setup is as follows.
 Electrons in the lowest Landau level are at filling $\nu=1$.
 Naturally an integer quantum Hall state is formed, but electrons also have a two fold spin degeneracy that needs to be resolved.
 Athough Zeeman coupling splits the spin degeneracy, this is often a weak effect, particularly if the $g$ factor is small.
 In fact, interactions lead to a spontaneous ferromagnet even in the absence of Zeeman field.
 Furthermore the expected energy gaps are set by the interaction strength, and much larger than the typical Zeeman splitting.
+The emergence of ferromagnetism for a generic repulsive interaction can be seen as a consequence of Hund's rule where the electrons choose to fill a set of available orbitals in a way that maximizes the total spin \cite{Moon}.
+The symmetry of the spin part of the many body wavefunction implies the antisymmetry of the orbital part which minimizes the electrostatic repulsion between electrons.

 The spontaneous ferromagnet has Goldstone modes (ignoring the Zeeman coupling) characterized by a stiffness.
 Most interestingly, a consequence of the Chern number of the Landau level is that there is an entanglement between spin and charge degrees of freedom.
-Topological textures of spin (skyrmions) carry electric charge\cite{Sondhi93}.
+Topological textures of spin (skyrmions) carry electric charge \cite{Sondhi93}.
+This can be understood by imagining an electron moving adiabatically through the spin texture such that its spin is tied to the local spin.
+This can be shown to generate a Berry phase equivalent to the effect of a fictitious magnetic field given by $b(\br) = \frac{\Phi_0}{4\pi} \bn \cdot (\partial_x \bn \times \partial_y \bn)$ \cite{Girvin-LesHouchesNotes}.
+Using the Streda relation between charge and flux in a gapped state $\frac{d\rho}{dB} = \sigma_{xy} = C \Phi_0^{-1}$, this immediately gives rise to a charge density $\delta \rho = \frac{C}{4\pi} \bn \cdot (\partial_x \bn \times \partial_y \bn)$ which integrates to a total charge $Q = C W[\bn]$ where $W[\bn]$ is the winding number of the skyrmion texture.

 Let us briefly describe this below and transcribe this to our more complex, but similar setting of magic angle TBG.
 The most important differences will be, first, that in addition to spin, valley quantum number will also be present.
 Second, given the obvious time reversal symmetry, a mirror sector with opposite magnetic field or equivalently, opposite Chern number will be present.
 This is shown in the table below.